-Conversations about romance covers always draw strong opinions.
+Conversations about romance cover design draw strong opinions.
 Are they a source of cringe or are they a form of art?
 What about stepbacks?

-These striking covers that are attached to a singular page of artwork have been popular in the genre for over 35 years.
-One reason for that is due to discretion.
+The covers with an attached interior page of artwork have been popular in the genre for over 35 years.
+One reason for that is discretion.
 With stepbacks, you can have your clinch and eat it, too.